shaz-sk/stock-ticker-service/README.md

    ```
    http://localhost:8080/api/v1/stock/report
    ```
+- To have all the classes generated run ```./gradlew bootRun.``` and will need jdk17

 ### What is in the code
+- Springboot microservice with delegation and service layer pattern.
+- Boilerplate code generation using openapi code generator.
+API endpoints are generated during build.
+The pushed code starts from `StockTickerApiDelegateImpl`.
-- Open API spec.
-Available src/main/resources/openapi.yaml.
+- Open API spec is available src/main/resources/openapi.yaml.
 - Actuator for health check endpoints.
 - Circuit breaker to handle third party API errors.
-- Boiler plate code generation using openapi code generator.
-- Service classes were used to do the business logic.
 - Exception Handler to standardise the exception handling.
 - Build and publish script.

+### Code details
+- StockTickerApiDelegateImpl --> StockTickerServiceImpl --> AlphaVantageClientImpl --> StockTickerServiceImpl --> StockDetailsMapper --> StockTickerApiDelegateImpl
+- StockTickerApiDelegateImpl - Delegate class that receives the API request from Controller
+- StockTickerServiceImpl - Service class that has the business logic
+- AlphaVantageClientImpl - This client is used to make third party API call (Alphavantage)
+- StockDetailsMapper - Mapper to map the third party response to our API response
+- ExceptionHandler - Exception handler for API